FACTBOX-Sport-Events affected by coronavirus epidemic

 ATHLETICS * The World Athletics Indoor Championships, scheduled for Nanjing from March 13-15, were postponed until next year.
 World Athletics is working with organisers on a date to host the biennial event in 2021.

-* The Asian Athletics Association canceled its Feb.
+* The Asian Athletics Association cancelled its Feb.
 12-13 indoor championships in Hangzhou.
 SOCCER

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG have been postponed.
 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.